wbbonneriii/major-pickem/README.md

 - **ESPN PGA Leaderboard** (public, no key):
   `https://site.api.espn.com/apis/site/v2/sports/golf/pga/leaderboard`
   Used for live scoring, positions, and cut tracking.
 When no tournament is active, ESPN returns the most recent event.
+Year-specific events are fetched via `espnEventId` in `YEAR_DATA`.
-- **OWGR / Majors history** — the seed field in `index.html` is a plausible 2025-era snapshot.
+- **Seed field** — the `SEED_FIELD` constant in `index.html` is a curated 2026 Masters-week
-  Edit it in-app (Setup → Field / Roster) before each Major, or click **Pull Field from ESPN** to import the current event's competitors and then tag majors/first-timers by hand.
+  snapshot (OWGR Top 15, ranked pros, LIV golfers with deflated OWGR, and the 2026 Masters first-timers).
+Edit in-app (Setup → Field / Roster) before each Major, or click **Pull Field from ESPN** to import the current event's competitors and tag majors/first-timers by hand.
+The `SEED_VERSION` constant triggers an automatic roster refresh when bumped.

 ---